Support our educational content for free when you purchase through links on our site. Learn more

 Despite its proprietary nature, Mindstorms offers significant modification potential within its framework.

-• Custom Mechanical Designs: The beauty of LEGO is you can build almost anything!
+- Custom Mechanical Designs: The beauty of LEGO is you can build almost anything!
 Create custom chassis, unique

-locomotion systems (like our own rebuilt Lion Dance robot for Chinese New Year, which involved some minor modifications to improve its movement!), or elaborate manipulators.
+locomotion systems (like our own rebuilt Lion Dance robot for Chinese New Year, which involved some minor modifications to improve its movement!), or elaborate manipulators. - Advanced Programming: While the visual programming is great, you can often delve

-into more advanced text-based languages like Python (using third-party libraries like ev3dev) to unlock greater control and implement more complex algorithms.
+into more advanced text-based languages like Python (using third-party libraries likeev3dev) to unlock greater control and implement more complex algorithms. - Sensor Expansion: While LEGO offers its own sensors, the community has

 developed ways to interface with external sensors, though this requires more advanced electrical and programming knowledge.

-2. Arduino: The Microcontroller Maestro 💡
+2. Arduino: The Microcontroller Maestro đĄ

 Arduino is the undisputed king of microcontrollers for hobbyists and professionals alike.
-It’
+Itâ

 s an open-source electronics platform based on easy-to-use hardware and software, perfect for controlling individual components and creating embedded systems.